huntdatacenter/docs/docs/do-science/getting-started/2-configure-vpn.md

 ::: details Windows

-We use the open-source application **`OpenVPN`** to ensure encrypted communication between your local machine and us.
+We use the open-source application **`OpenVPN`** to ensure encrypted communication between your local computer and us.

 [Download and install OpenVPN using the latest stable Windows Installer (Avoid beta versions)](https://openvpn.net/community-downloads/)